OFF-LABEL PROMOTION OF PHARMACEUTICALS

-Most of the largest qui tam rewards have gone to pharmaceutical whistleblowers who challenged their employer’s off-label marketing of pharmaceutical products.
+Most of the largest qui tam or whistleblower rewards have gone to pharmaceutical whistleblowers who challenged their employer’s off-label marketing of pharmaceutical products.

 Under federal law, the Food & Drug Administration (FDA) approves a pharmaceutical after it determines that the product is safe and effective for its intended use.
 This approval is only for the particular use for which the product was tested and approved.